aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Latvian name:** Attālums līdz meža malai tā iekšienē, vidējais analīzes šūnā (1 ha)

-**Procedure:** Derived from [Landscape classification](#Ch05.03) with values in a range from 630 to 700 reclassified as 0 and others as 1.
-Processed with `egvtools::distance2egv()`.
-To protect against possible data loss at edge cells, inverse distance weighted (power = 2) gap filling is implemented.
-At the very end, layer is standardized by subtracting the arithmetic mean and dividing by root mean squared error.
+**Procedure:** Derived from [Landscape classification](#Ch05.03), with values in a range from 630 to 700 reclassified as 0 and others as 1.
+Processed using `egvtools::distance2egv()`.
+To prevent potential data loss at edge cells, inverse distance weighted (power = 2) gap filling is implemented.
+Finally, the layer is standardized by subtracting the arithmetic mean and dividing by the root mean squared error.

 ``` r